zowe/docs-site/docs/user-guide/api-mediation/api-mediation-personal-access-token.md

 # Personal Access Token

-You can use the API ML to generate, validate and invalidate a **Personal Access Token (PAT)** that can enable access to tools such as VCS without using the credentials of a specific person and storing the mainframe credentials as part of the automation configuration on the server during the development of an application on the z/OS system.
+You can use the API ML to generate, validate, and invalidate a **Personal Access Token (PAT)** that can enable access to tools such as VCS without having to use credentials of a specific person.
+The use of PAT also does not require storing mainframe credentials, as part of the automation configuration, on a server during  application development on z/OS.
-The PAT functionality also makes it possible to limit access when using a token to specific services and users, through a mechanism of token revocation.
+Additionally, using a PAT makes it possible to limit access when using a token to specific services and users by means of token revocation.

 Gateway APIs are available to both users as well as security administrators.
 APIs for users can accomplish the following functions: